glennklockwood/limelead/content/pages/sysadmin-howtos/nvidia-jetson-nano.md

 not support.

 The big offender of capacity consumption is `/var/lib/docker`.
-After installing the NVIDIA Deep Learning Institute image for the XYZ course,
+After installing the NVIDIA Deep Learning Institute image for the [Getting Started with AI on Jetson Nano course][nvdli course],

     root@jetson:/var/lib/docker# du -hs *
     20K     builder